silx-kit/silx/doc/source/Tutorials/fit.rst

 Simple usage
 ************

-The :class:`FitWidget` is a graphical interface for :class:`FitManager`.
+:class:`FitWidget` is a graphical interface to :class:`FitManager`.

 .. code-block:: python